simhaonline/orchestrator-dashboard/README.md

 ```
 You must have a running instance of MySql
-You must have/create a user with full db administration right to auto create/manage the database
+You must have/create a user with full db administration rights to auto create/manage the database
 ```